 Always had a dream to go sailing with your dog?
 Going away for a day or two might not matter much, but it sure feels like an eternity for the dog.
 Renting a boat to sail across the ocean with your dog might seem like a dream.
 The only thing that holds you back is concerns about dog boat safety.

 Renting or buying a boat is a simple task.
 But the main issue remains how to ensure your dog’s safety.
-Being a boat lover, you have to consider how to protect your dog and create a plan for dog boat safety.
+Being a boat lover, you have to consider protecting your dog and creating a plan for dog boat safety.

 1. ROAMING AREA

 Making your dog aware of the boat and the sea is the most crucial task.
 He should know the surface area where he is allowed to roam.
 Before taking off, you need to ensure your dog understands the boundaries.
 Give the dog a little tour and a chance to get on the boat and get used to their surroundings.

 Better safe than sorry!
 Help your dog adjust before you set sail.
 Dogs can be high-strung and restless.
 They also may have trouble adjusting to the motion of the boat.
 Start with a slow spin and watch for how your dog reacts.
 If your dog is too nervous, then a boat trip may not be the best choice.